HunoPPC-NG/Quake4-for-EGL_Wrap-AmigaOS4/README.md

 * Add setup all on-screen button opacity.
 * Support checking for update from GitHub.
 * Fixup some Quake 4 bugs:
 * Fixup collision, e.g. trigger, vehicle, AI, elevator, health-station.
 So fixed block on last elevator in level `game/mcc_landing` and fixed incorrect collision cause killing player on elevator in `game/process1 first` and `game/process1 second` and fixed block when player jumping form vehicle in `game/convoy1`.
-And cvar `harm_g_useSimpleTriggerClip` is removed.
+And cvar `AOS4_useSimpleTriggerClip` is removed.
 * Fixup game level load fatal error and crash in `game/mcc_1` and `game/tram1b`.
 So all levels have not fatal error now.
 * Add gyroscope control support.
 * Add reset onscreen buttton layout with fullscreen.